Bank of Russia Plans to Regulate Binary Options

-Russia’s Central Bank, Mr. Lyakh confessed, has still not closed down any of binary options firms operating on the internet.
-In large part, this is due to the fact that the financial regulator’s hands are tied.
-The websites in question offer binary options trading services, but, the regulator does not have any type of power or position of authority when it comes to binary options.
+Russia’s Central Bank, Mr Lyakh confessed, has still not closed down any of binary options firms operating on the internet.
+In large part, this is because the financial regulator’s hands are tied.
+The websites in question offer binary options trading services, but, the regulator does not have any power or position of authority when it comes to binary options.

 In theory, binary options are similar to financial derivatives, but when put into practice, they operate more like gambling bets.

 Lyakh, in his interview, illuminated the primary concern regarding binary options.
 He said that, in theory, binary options are similar to financial derivatives, but when put into practice, they operate more like gambling bets.
-It is for this reason that the Bank of Russia is in the midst of establishing an outline for changes to legislation regarding binary options trading.
+It is for this reason that the Bank of Russia is establishing an outline for changes to legislation regarding binary options trading.

 The paperwork portion of this outline is, according to Lyakh, is scheduled to drop sometime in the fall.
 The Central Bank is also putting together an informative pamphlet about binary options trading, warning Russian residents of the tremendous risks attached to such investments.

-Mr. Lyakh also indicated that international actions against semi-financial operations like binary options trading will, in all likelihood, be addressed and established by the International Organizations of Securities Commissions (IOSCO).
+Mr Lyakh also indicated that international actions against semi-financial operations like binary options trading would, in all likelihood, be addressed and established by the International Organizations of Securities Commissions (IOSCO).
 To this end, Lyakh made note of the growing number of companies operating fraudulently and illegally around the world that have offered their services to clients in Russia.